 One of our favourite places on our two-week Ireland road trip itinerary, where we happily traversed across five different counties and gasped in amazement of myriad of views on offer, was County Kerry nicknamed the Kingdom.
 It is one of the most sought after destinations in Ireland as it brims with majestic landscapes at every turn.

 It’s a place where the lush green forests are thriving with bluebells, and where the mountains reach down to the lakes forming beautiful vistas.
 It’s a place where green farm fields are crisscrossed by stone walls, where Irish is still widely spoken and where you’ll find Ireland’s highest mountain range offering world-class hiking, MacGillycuddy’s Reeks.

-Upon our arrival, Glenbeigh village greeted us with bright blue sky and warm sunshine.
+Upon our arrival, Glenbeigh village greeted us with a bright blue sky and warm sunshine.
 Good weather makes a massive difference for travelling around Ireland, particularly in early spring, so we literary jumped from joy and rushed straight to nearby Rossbeigh beach.

-The ocean is the closest thing to my heart, and as we walked down the erratic shoreline, I couldn’t help but question what is streaming trough Ericeiras mind?
+The ocean is the closest thing to my heart, and as we walked down the erratic shoreline, I couldn’t help but question what is streaming through Ericeiras mind?
 Does she notice lacy ripples, velvety sand and every shade of blue before us?
 Is she curious about treasures hiding in the depths of the uncharted aquatic world?

 As this was Ericeiras second trip to the Kingdom of Kerry, we set out on the mission to show her most beautiful sights, starting with a 65-room Muckross House, located about 6 km outside of Killarney town.
 We settled to explore the Gardens which are free of charge and decided to leave the interior of the house for the next time.
 If you are interested though, entrance cost 9 euros for an adult.